FedeDP/ncursesFM/README.md

     $ make uninstall

-make {install/uninstall} require root privileges.
+make {install/uninstall} require root privileges unless you specify a DESTDIR variable to install/uninstall targets.
+Be aware that it will disable config file support though.

 ![Alt text](ncursesfm.png?raw=true)